Clinical Trial Approval Process In Canada

-- Following a favourable Health Canada review of the Application for Investigational Testing a “No Objection Letter” (NOL) is sent to the Manufacturer/Sponsor indicating Health Canada’s agreement for the Manufacturer/Sponsor to conduct the research.
+- Following a favorable Health Canada review of the Application for Investigational Testing, a “No Objection Letter” (NOL) is sent to the Manufacturer/Sponsor indicating Health Canada’s agreement for the Manufacturer/Sponsor to conduct the research.

-Credevo has conduct several feasibility studies in canada, follow the links to know more
+Credevo has conducted several feasibility studies in Canada, follow the links to know more

-- Conducting Colorectal cancer clinical trial?
+- Conducting a Colorectal cancer clinical trial?
 Here is why you should engage investigators in Canada

 - Alopecia – A Clinical Trial Feasibility in Canada